-Knowing how to write well, speak persuasively, identify non-verbal cues, and thrive in a digital environment are skills that make a decisive difference when entering today's competitive marketplace.
+Knowing how to write and speak well, identify non-verbal cues, and thrive in a digital environment are skills that make a decisive difference when entering today's competitive marketplace.
 Job opportunities for communication majors include becoming an advertising executive, public relations specialist, reporter, copywriter, graphic designer, video engineer, web specialist, marketing researcher, teacher, online content creator, film crew member, sales account representative, or analytics manager.
-Graduates within this discipline have gone on to pursue internships and jobs in corporate communications with entities including ESPN, Fox News, Telemundo, The Asheville Citizen-Times, The Billy Graham Evangelistic Association, The Disney Corporation, and World Magazine, as well as local and national ministries and government offices.
-The communication major also provides excellent preparation for graduate study in education, ministry, and law.
-Regardless of where you land, as a Montreat graduate, you leave campus equipped to graciously impact the world.
+Graduates within this discipline have gone on to pursue internships and jobs in corporate communications with entities including ESPN, Fox News, Telemundo, The Asheville Citizen-Times, The Billy Graham Evangelistic Association, The Disney Corporation, and World Magazine, as well as with local and ministries and government offices.
+The communication major also provides excellent preparation for graduate study in film, education, and law.
+Regardless of where you land, as a Montreat grad you will leave campus equipped to graciously impact the world.

-Scholarship and hands-on learning in Communication courses at Montreat are motivated by a Christian worldview and standard of excellence.
-Students learn that communicating with others is a genuinely cross-cultural activity that can be missional as well as humanly enriching when based on appreciation and respect and conducted with intentionality.
+Communication courses at Montreat are animated by a Christian worldview and strive to maintain a standard of excellence.
+Students learn that communicating with others is a cross-cultural activity that can be missional as well as humanly enriching when conducted with intentionality and infused with appreciation and respect.
 We believe what one observer said three decades ago remains even more true today: "One of the clearest calls from God today is for Christians to [enter] the media, to sanctify images and image forth sanctity."
 Communication works for those who work at it.
-Come join us as we help to educate effective professional communicators who will make a positive difference in society.
+Come join us as we help to educate effective communicators who will make a positive difference in their professional and personal worlds.